cedalo/streamsheets-documentation/source/functions/drawing/drawchartstate.rst

        'none' will not display any axis label.
    * - Step
      - Optional.
 Time Step for the horizontal axis.
 Default is 1.
+   * - ScaleFont
+     - Optional.
+Font to use for scale.
+JSON String created using :ref:`fontformat`

 **Return Value**